Putting Your Feet First

 Treatment for Plantar Fasciitis

-Although plantar fasciitis can range from discomfort to intense pain, it is frequently treatable.
-Achieving recovery requires patience and dedication from both you and your podiatrist.
-If left untreated, plantar fasciitis may develop into a chronic condition, leading to complications such as chronic pain, heel spurs, and a decrease in overall quality of life.
+Despite being uncomfortable at best and painful at worst, plantar fasciitis is often treatable.
+The journey to recovery requires patience and dedication on both your part and your podiatrist’s, as if left untreated plantar fasciitis may become chronic and lead to further problems such as chronic pain, heel spurs, and a reduced quality of life.

 At Talaria Podiatrist, we provide a diverse range of treatment options near Eaglemont tailored to your specific needs.
 Whether you’re a student or a senior, our objective is to improve your mobility while minimising pain.
 We recognise that everyone is different, and what works for one person may not be useful for another.
 Our experienced podiatrists will create a customised management plan for you, which may involve shockwave therapy, strapping, footwear guidance, stretching and strengthening exercises, orthotics, and needling.
 In rare cases, surgery may be considered for severe plantar fasciitis, although it is not commonly required.